What is Gather?

 But what if my window measures 200cm wide?

 Ready-made curtains are available in standard measurements: I can buy either 168cm/66" or 228cm/90" wide curtains.
 The smaller pair is going to give me one and a half times gather and the larger pair two and a half times gather.

 There's no correct answer to this dilemma.
 It comes down to personal preference.
 There are several factors you might like to bear in mind though:

 1. Price: the smaller pair is going to be cheaper and we all have a limit to our budgets, so this might be the deciding factor for you.

-2. Fabric: if you're curtains are a light-weigh, fine voile then they will need a little extra gather in order to look full.
+2. Fabric: if your curtains are a light-weight, fine voile then they will need a little extra gather in order to look full.
 If you've chosen a heavy, woven fabric then you might not want the extra bulk.

 3. Situation: perhaps the curtains are for a spare room or holiday home.
 If they're not going to be used or seen often then you might prefer to buy the smaller width.
 If however, they're going to be hung in your sitting room it might be advisable to choose the more luxurious, fuller width.

 4. Heading style: Certain styles of heading require more or less gather than others.
 For pencil pleat curtains we would advise making your mind up following the first three guidelines.
 For eyelet curtains our advice woud be slighlty different.

 Eyelet curtains pleat in a concertina style and therefore always look slightly less full than pencil pleat curtains.
 I find that they look better with two to two and a half times gather and would always choose the larger size.
 The width of the tabs on tab top curtains mean that they can only be pushed back so far.
 Therefore the recommendation for tab top curtains is one and a half fullness.